ibm-cloud-docs/Cloudant/query/search.md

  "to", "was", "will", "with"
  ```

-See the following example that defines non-indexed ('stop') words:
+See the following example that defines nonindexed ('stop') words:

 ```json
 {